localsoftware/localcode_rhino6/Progress 2020.md

 * 12- WriteSHP: compiled and locked

 Next step:
-- Need to check "Bake With Attributes", "UnpickleView", BatchRender", "DeleteAll".
+- Need to check "Bake With Attributes", "UnpickleView", BatchRender", "DeleteAll", "Spatial Join".
 - To understand the workflow.

-Re-write "Bake with Attributes" in python create new component delete all
+- Re-write "Bake with Attributes" in python
+- Create new component "delete all"